Frequently Asked Questions

 Lots.
 You can sign up for the focus group, contribute ideas about day care or safety, or be involved as a volunteer.
 Sharing concerns, ideas and initiatives helps to work together to create a livable environment for everyone.
 The municipality and COA are open to involvement, precisely because trust is essential for a good integration.

-Why were Aalten residents not involved in this process earlier?
+Why were the residents of Aalten not involved in this process earlier?

 Only when it became clear that this site was suitable and available could discussions with the surrounding area begin.
 Before that time, there was a risk of unrest about sites that ultimately would not be it.

-The arrival of the AZC is included in the spatial procedure and zoning change.
-The Environment Act also requires municipalities to involve residents in the development of the living environment.
-Your input will therefore be included in the decision-making process, including through the sounding board group and views during procedures.
+The arrival of the asylum seekers' center will be included in the spatial planning procedure and zoning change.
+The Omgevingswet also Omgevingswet municipalities to involve residents in the development of their living environment.
+Your input will therefore be taken into account in the decision-making process, for example through the sounding board group and opinions expressed during procedures.

 Is there any way to still adjust the decision?